oroinc/documentation/crm/user_guide_roles/marketing_tools/marketing_lists.rst

 Marketing Lists
 ===============

+.. contents:: :local:
+    :depth: 2

 With OroCRM you can automatically generate a list of contacts used for marketing purposes (mass call or mailing) subject to predefined conditions.
 For example, you can create a list of personal and contact details of leads added to the system after October 1 with addresses in California.
-Such lists are called "*Marketing Lists"*.
+Such lists are called **Marketing Lists**.

 Marketing lists can be used to run :ref:`Email Campaigns <user-guide-email-campaigns>` in OroCRM.
 You can also synchronize OroCRM Marketing lists with Subscribers Lists in :ref:`MailChimp <user-guide-mc-integration>` and/or